wangsoap/ve280/labs/lab4/README.md

 3. **MyopicPlayer**

 	We have provided you with all the implementation of `HumanPlayer`, but so far the strategies of `MyopicPlayer` are quite stupid.
 You need to update the following two functions to make it more challenging to play against a MyopicPlayer.
-You may find our implementation or `const Card *MyopicPlayer::requestCard(Action action)` helpful.
+You may find our implementation of `const Card *MyopicPlayer::requestCard(Action action)` helpful.
 It's also encouraged to think about how to update other functions, such as `void MyopicPlayer::discardCards()`, to make the MyopicPlayer more like a ProvidentPlayer.

 	- `void MyopicPlayer::playCard()`